Israel, Hamas, And National Security In The Middle East | Ron Grobman | One American Podcast #8

 Right.

-But uh yeah, it I think it's partially genetic.
+But yeah, I think it's partially genetic.

-You got strong neck muscles, it's hard for your head to get twisted around, to get twisted back.
+If you got strong neck muscles, it's hard for your head to get twisted around, to get twisted back.

-So that's that's the concussion effect of it.
+So that's the concussion effect of it.

-Now also you also need to be learning it from a self-defense standpoint, not from a competitive standpoint.
+Now, also, you also need to be learning it from a self-defense standpoint, not from a competitive standpoint.

 Right.